soundasleep/openclerk/UPGRADE.md

 1. Run `composer update` to update any composer dependencies

+1. Run `npm update` to update any NPM dependencies

 1. Execute `grunt build` to rebuild static assets

 1. Execute the new database commands in `inc\database.sql` on the database server